 The First of Long Island Technical Analysis (NASDAQ:FLIC)

-See The First of Long Island bollinger bands, SMA (200 day moving average, 50 day moving average) and exponential moving averages.
+View technical indicators like moving averages - SMA and EMA, and bollinger bands for The First of Long Island.
 The technical analysis form of The First of Long Island stock analysis tries to understand the market by studying the stock market trend itself as opposed to other aspects like the company's fundamentals.

-This technical indicator compares the relative strength or weakness of a stock.
-It measures the magnitude of rise or fall in stock price movements .
-If the RSI of FLIC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
+It attempts to assess overbought and oversold conditions of a stock.
+If the RSI of FLIC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.